 This course will acquaint students with ethical standards and expectations society has for public relations practitioners.
-Through the study of case studies and other readings it will prepare students so they can adequately wrestle with ethical complexities, dilemmas and ambiguities so as to form persona ethical underpinnings for their future careers.
+Through the study of case studies and other readings, it will prepare students so they can adequately wrestle with ethical complexities, dilemmas and ambiguities so as to form personal ethical underpinnings for their future careers.

 COM CM 527: Strategic Creative Development

 Undergraduate Prerequisites: COM CM 317 ; COM CM 331 ; COM CM 417.

 Graduate Prerequisites: COM CM 708 and COM CM 717.

 Today's rapidly changing digital and media landscape calls for strategic and creative solutions that take into consideration emerging consumer behaviors and the new technologies that enable them.
 In this course, students create content and campaigns that consider the many different ways in which brands engage with their communities - paid and earned media, mobile apps, and branded utility.